jevakallio/vscode-live-frame/README.md

 }
 ```

-If you have a really fast hot reloading setup (like [vite]), turn on VS Code's Auto Save on a short delay when you need an extra blazing feedback loop,
+If you have a fast hot reloading setup, you can turn on VS Code's **Auto Save** on a short delay when you need an extra blazing feedback loop.

 ```js
 {